cschotte/blog/content/posts/kpn-fiber-connection-with-ubiquiti-usg-iptv-and-ipv6.md

 ---
 title: "KPN Fiber Connection with Ubiquiti USG, IPTV and IPv6"
-description: "In this blog post, I explain what I did to set up my KPN fiber connection directly to my Ubiquiti Security Gateway (USG)."
+description: "How to set up a KPN fiber connection directly to a Ubiquiti Security Gateway (USG)."
 author: "Clemens Schotte"
 date: 2020-05-25T14:11:58+02:00